apple/swift-nio/README.md

 and then adding the appropriate SwiftNIO module(s) to your target dependencies.

 To work on SwiftNIO itself, or to investigate some of the demonstration applications, you can clone the repository directly and use SwiftPM to help build it.
-For example, you can run the folloiwng commands to compile and run the example echo server:
+For example, you can run the following commands to compile and run the example echo server:

     swift build
     swift test